What Are eating difficulties?

 - Only a trained doctor can tell you for sure if you have an eating difficulty.

-Anorexia Nervosa: this is when a person eats very little and doesn’t get the calories they need every day to keep their body healthy.
+- Anorexia Nervosa is when a person eats very little and doesn’t get the calories they need every day to keep their body healthy.

-Bulimia Nervosa: this is when a person throws up what they eat as a way to control their calories.
+- Bulimia Nervosa is when a person throws up what they eat as a way to control their calories.
 Sometimes a person with Bulimia will use laxatives (they make you go to the toilet) to quickly get rid of their food as well.

-Binge Eating Disorder: this is when a person overeats and cannot stop
+- Binge Eating Disorder is when a person overeats and cannot stop

-Body Dysmorphia: this is when a person can no longer see their body as it truly is. (illustration on left to help explain)
+- Body Dysmorphia is when a person can no longer see their body as it truly is. (illustration on left to help explain)